1:25-cv-13592

 I. Executive Summary and Procedural Information

-• Venue Allegations: Plaintiff alleges venue is proper because Defendant is a Canadian entity with no principal place of business in the United States, and thus may be sued in any judicial district.
+- Venue Allegations: Plaintiff alleges venue is proper because Defendant is a foreign entity with no principal place of business in the United States.

-• Core Dispute: Plaintiff alleges that Defendant’s "Washable Rugs" infringe a patent related to multi-piece, modular floor covering systems featuring a separate rug top and mat base.
+- Core Dispute: Plaintiff alleges that Defendant’s "Washable Rugs" infringe a patent related to a multi-piece floor covering system featuring a detachable rug top and a separate mat base.

-• Key Procedural History: The complaint alleges that Defendant’s CEO purchased one of Plaintiff’s products marked with “Patents Pending” in October 2022, nearly two years before the patent-in-suit issued.
-It further alleges Plaintiff sent a letter to Defendant detailing the infringement on April 2, 2025, approximately seven months before filing suit.
-These allegations form the basis for a claim of willful infringement.
+- Key Procedural History: The complaint alleges that Defendant's CEO purchased one of Plaintiff's products marked "Patent Pending" in October 2022, nearly three years prior to the suit.
+Plaintiff also alleges sending a notice letter to Defendant regarding the infringement on April 2, 2025, approximately seven months before filing the complaint.
+These allegations may be used to support claims of pre-suit knowledge and willful infringement.

 Case Timeline